The page has been translated by Gen AI.

 19:27:32, -00.0000631s

-The W32tm command can be used to check the time difference with the NTP server.
-If the time difference is more than 900 seconds, it will not be synchronized.
+You can check the time offset with the NTP server using the W32tm command.
+If the time difference exceeds 900 seconds, synchronization will not occur.

 PS C:\> Set-Date -Date "2023-12-12 07:40"